Click one of the buttons above, or cut and paste the following link to share this page with your network.

 Herbs that promote urine formation, thereby flushing the kidneys and urinary tract while eliminating any excess water retention.
 As diuretics reduce water retention, they are often used to reduce blood pressure.

-Joyful Belly College of Ayurveda ate the selected food for 3 days and reported the pharmacological effects.
+In each report below, students ate the selected food for 3 days and self-reported these effects.

-See other clinical research trials for diet & herbs at Joyful Belly.
+See other food & herb reports at Joyful Belly.

 TEMPERATURE/CIRCULATION